 2019 is Children’s HeartLink 50th year.
 This milestone has been achieved through the collective efforts of many: medical volunteers, partner hospitals, board members, staff, corporate funders and individual donors.
 We want to acknowledge many heroes in this effort who have paved the way to our success.
 We would not be where we are today without their vision, persistence, hard work and leadership.
 Read our 50 Years Blog to learn more about the people and events that brought us to this half-century mark.

 Help us celebrate our big year!
-You can fundraise for us by donating your birthday.Donate Your Birthday
+You can fundraise for us by donating your birthday, athletic challenge, or for any occasion that's important to you.Fundraise for Us

 Pediatric Heart Surgery: From Minnesota to the World